henrikbostrom/RandomForest/README.md

 All named arguments below are optional, while the others are mandatory.

-The sample classification datasets included in uci.zip have been downloaded and adapted from:
+The classification datasets included in uci.zip have been downloaded and adapted from:

 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

-The sample regression datasets included in regression.zip have been downloaded and adapted from the above source and from:
+The regression datasets included in regression.zip have been downloaded and adapted from the above source and from:

 Rasmussen,  C.E.,  Neal,  R.M.,  Hinton,  G.,  van  Camp,  D.,  Revow,  M.,  Ghahramani, Z., Kustra, R., and Tibshirani, R. (1996) Delve data for evaluating learning in valid experiments [http://www.cs.toronto.edu/~delve/data/datasets.html]